 Forget your marathons, your bike rides and your mountain climbs.
 For a truly unique test of skill and endurance, the only place to be is a muddy peat bog just outside Llanwrtyd Wells in Mid Wales.

-Like many of history's greatest ideas, the World Bog Snorkelling Championship was initially conceived in a pub.
+Like many of history's greatest ideas, the World Bogsnorkelling Championship was initially conceived in a pub.
 Specifically, the Neuadd Arms in Llanwrtyd Wells, a small town in the Mid Wales uplands.
-Now in its 33rd year, this unorthodox event is an unmissable part of our sporting calendar.
+This unorthodox event is an unmissable part of our sporting calendar.
 But don't take our word for it.
 Lonely Planet described it as one of the world's top 50 'must-do' experiences.

-More than three decades since its inception, the Bog World Championships now attracts competitors from as far afield as Sweden, Germany, the Czech Republic and even Australia.
+More than three decades since its inception, the event now attracts competitors from as far afield as Sweden, Germany, the Czech Republic and even Australia.

 Time in the trench